Updated January 2023

-Your inflatable packboat needs a pump to get going and to top-up once on the water.
+Your inflatable packboat needs a pump to get going as well as to top-up once on the water.
 These functions may be best performed by two different pumps.
 It seems the era of the folding bellows footpump (left) is over and even low-pressure IKs now come with some sort of barrel pump.

 A plastic-bodied barrel or stirrup pump is light but bulky so not something you’d want to tour with.
-They’re usually used for pumping up high volume/low pressure things like rafts, lots of IKs or kite wings.
+They’re usually used for pumping up high volume/low pressure things like whitewater rafts, lots of IKs or kite wings.
 Some pump on both up and down strokes to fill your boat faster, but as you reach higher pressures they automatically or manually switch to downstroke-only to reduce the effort.
 They work best on flat, firm ground where you can stand on the stirrup plates and get stuck in.
-The Bravo 4 RED pump above is still only about £20 and will pump up an IK in 5 minutes.
+The Bravo 4 RED Kite pump below is still only about £20 and will pump up an IK in 5 minutes.

 I got a Bravo 6 with my Seawave once but found it hard work – who knows why.
 The cheaper Bravo 4 does claim to be an ‘R.E.D’ (‘reduced effort device’) and I can confirm this isn’t some gimmicky acronym.
 Like a Bravo foot pump, the other port on the Bravo’s handle can be used to deflate or suck air from an IK so it rolls up good and flat; you can see creases forming in the hull as you suck it down.

 I left my Bravo 4 RED at home one time so bought a Sevylor RB2500G barrel pump (below left) for a tenner off ebay.
 Same size as the Bravo barrels, it did well for the awkward topping-up of my Semperit’s lilo plugs.
 It came with push-fit, lilo-plug and bayonet adaptors and sucks as well as pumps.
 But pumping up my Seawave from flat was exhausting towards the end: I actually got out of breath and had to rest!
 Morale of this fascinating story: get a Bravo 4 RED and the right adaptor for your boat.